uploadcare/migro/README.rst

 To begin using Migro, you must have your Uploadcare project `public key`_.

 Optionally, you can store the public key and other necessary credentials in environment variables.
-This approach is particularly useful if you have a large number of files to migrate and enables you to easily run multiple migrations.
+This approach is beneficial if you must migrate many files, allowing you to perform multiple migrations efficiently.

 .. code-block:: console